Skip to content

 Yes — printed recognition makes vocabulary easier to catch in audio.
 Use MeloLingua for the same kind of story with native narration so ear and eye stay aligned.

-Open French short stories for beginners, the French stories for beginners landing page, French reading practice, and the Learn French hub — all linked below.
+Open French short stories for beginners, the Learn French hub, French reading practice, and French texts to read — all linked from this article and the hub grid below.